Please note that this page contains information and links most relevant for people living in England, Scotland, Wales.

 What do I get for taking part in the Demand Flexibility Service?

-To thank you for taking part, energy suppliers are offering their customers rewards.
+To thank you for taking part, energy suppliers offer their customers rewards.
 These include pounds or points that you can use towards paying for your energy bills.
 Rewards vary depending on your supplier, but the more electricity you save during each event the greater your rewards will be.

 Who can take part in the Demand Flexibility Service?